-If an employee on Family and Medical Leave Act (FMLA) leave submits a letter signaling his intent to resign at the end of his leave, do you have to wait until the leave is over, or can you terminate the employee now?
+If an employee on Family and Medical Leave Act (FMLA) leave submits a letter signaling his or her intent to resign at the end of leave, do you have to wait until the leave is over, or can you terminate the employee now?

 If an employee gives unequivocal notice of intent not to return to work, the employer’s obligations under FMLA to maintain health benefits (subject to COBRA requirements) and to restore the employee cease.
 However, these obligations continue if an employee indicates he or she may be unable to return to work but expresses a continuing desire to do so.

 Under 29 C.F.R. § 825.311(b), once an employee expresses his or her unequivocal intent not to return to work, your job reinstatement and benefits continuation obligations immediately cease.
 That means you may—but are not required to—immediately move to terminate the employee.